markproy/sagemaker-workshop/lab1/README.md

-# Use built-in XGBoost algorithm to do logistic regression
+# Use built-in XGBoost algorithm to perform logistic regression
-In this lab, you will train and use a model to do logistic regression, taking advantage of the built-in XGBoost algorithm in SageMaker.
+In this lab, you will train and use a model to perform logistic regression, taking advantage of the built-in XGBoost algorithm in SageMaker.
 The use case is for predicting customer churn for a mobile phone company.